Drichdev/basicFastapi-model/README.md

 ## BASIC FASTAPI MODEL

-This is basic setting up a basic FastAPI API project in Python
+This is basic setting up a basic FastAPI API project in Python with ORACLE database

 ### Installation